Three ways to earn your stripes this fall

-NEW YORK, Aug 26 ― If you've been seeing stripes all summer, you're not the only one ― lines are one of the key sartorial trends of the moment, and they're not disappearing any time soon.
-Here are three ways to wear yours this fall, from the Autumn/Winter 2017 catwalks.
+MILAN, Aug 27 — If you’ve been seeing stripes all summer, you’re not the only one — lines are one of the key sartorial trends of the moment, and they’re not disappearing any time soon.
+Here are three ways to wear yours this fall, from the Fall/Winter 2017 catwalks.

 Pinstripes